 First things first: take down your story.
 If you want to save some particularly nice reviews it received, copy and paste them into a word document or print them out.
 If you'd like to notify people who have favorited or subscribed to your story and explain what you're doing, go ahead.
 I'd even encourage it.
 They might want to seek out the finished product when it's published (yes, when—let's be optimistic).

 Now that your story is down, and its contents are in a word processing file on your computer, save that file.
 Name it "[Story's Title]—Draft One."
 Because that's what you've got—a first draft.
-This would apply anyway, especially for the novel, but when a version of the story has already appeared publicly the least you can do is offer a significantly changed version for publication.
+This would apply anyway-if you're going for pro publication, you will always need to polish it as much as you think possible, and then some more.
+But when a version of the story has already appeared publicly the least you can do is offer a significantly changed version for publication.
 And I should note no matter how extensively you edit, it will still count as the "same" story.
 At what point do you have a significantly different story?
 I don't know.
 I imagine you'd have to change the plot, at least way more than the characters' names.
 Let's say if you have a story about Shane, a cowhand who needs to defend small landowners from a greedy cattle baron, and you also have a story about Harry, a former bandit who needs to defend the family of small landowners who've taken him in from a greedy cattle baron who is also Harry's former bandit boss, then you have two different stories.
 You can take that as a suggestion, or just as me musing about the nature of 'same/different story.'
 Or me wildly plotting the paperback Western I'm never going to write.